siddharthkishore/siddharthkishore.github.io/_pages/teaching.md

 permalink: /teaching/
 title: "Teaching"
 ---
-Below is my teaching experience in the Department of Agricultural and Resource Economics at Colorado State University.
+My teaching experience in the Department of Agricultural and Resource Economics at Colorado State University.
 ## Undergraduate Teaching experience
 Principles of Microeconomics (Instructor)